ffradorsys/openshift-origin-azurede/README.md

 8.  masterInstanceCount: Number of Masters nodes to deploy
 8.  infraInstanceCount: Number of infra nodes to deploy
 9.  nodeInstanceCount: Number of Nodes to deploy
-9.  dataDiskSize: Size of data disk to attach to nodes for Docker volume - valid sizes are 128 GB, 512 GB and 1023 GB
+9.  dataDiskSize: Size of data disk to attach to nodes for Docker volume - valid sizes are 64 GB, 128 GB, 512 GB and 1023 GB
 10. adminUsername: Admin username for both OS login and OpenShift login
 11. openshiftPassword: Password for OpenShift login
 12. sshPublicKey: Copy your SSH Public Key here